ShuleiLiu/evogym-aiea/README.md

 We use Evolution Gym (evogym) as the test suite to empirically validate the performance of AIEA.
 The infomation about evogym can refer to https://evolutiongym.github.io.

-The code of AIEA is placed in examples/SAEA.
+The code of AIEA is placed in examples/SAEA/.

-After installing evogym, run the file run_aiea.py in folder examples.
+After installing evogym, run the file run_aiea.py in the examples folder.